hasharray/liveflow.js/README.md

 * Surviving call expressions yield their previous value.
 * Function modifications are applied.

+##### Live Reloading of Style Sheets

+Whenever style-sheets are changed on disk or across the network, the old style link will be replaced with a new one causing the style-sheet to reload.

 ##### Live Reloading of JSON

 Whenever the source of a JSON file changes on disk that has been imported with